Otkudakod/Otkudakod/README.md

 ### Hi there 👋, I'm Aleksandr Kiselev
 ### Data Analyst and Demand Planner

- - 🔭 I’m currently looking for a job as a Data Analyst
+ - 🔭 I’m looking for a job as a Data Analyst

 #### Links: